Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## What model should I choose?

-All three models use the same natural latex, pocket springs, and cover.
-The only difference is microspring layers.
-Each layer adds $500.
+All three models use a natural latex comfort layer, honeycomb pocket springs, and a zippered cover.
+The model difference is micro spring layers.
+Your firmness range still decides which spring tension and latex firmness you get.
+Each micro spring layer adds $500.

 - 5cm natural latex comfort layer